 In 1987, Clydesdale Bank PLC in Glasgow became a member of National Australia Bank Group (opens in new window) (NAB).
-With over 12.4 million, NAB is one of the world’s top 40 financial services companies.
+With over 12.7 million customers, NAB is one of the world’s top 40 financial services companies.

 NAB is organised around regional businesses in Australia, Asia, the United Kingdom and New Zealand.
 These regions include the retail bank brands, National Australia Bank (opens in new window) in Australia, Bank of New Zealand (opens in new window), and Clydesdale Bank and Yorkshire Bank (opens in new window) in the UK.